wiki-atlas/Aurama/Aurama/README.md

 1. On macOS, install CocoaPods
 2. run `pod install`
 3. open `Aurama.xcworkspace` to build and run Aurama
-4. Drag `png` files in TestPhoto to iOS device to test model performance on different images.
+4. Import images from in TestPhoto to iOS device to test model performance on different images.

 ## Credit: